suyashdb/jsonconsolidator/README.rst

 python setup.py install

-Usage
+Usage:
 -----
 [Default]

 jsonconsolidator path/to/bids/dataset

-   This will just give list of files that will be changed/deleted or created new.
+   Default mode is verbose.
+This gives list of files that will be changed/deleted or created new

 Options:

 jsonconsolidator path/to/bids/dataset -v

-   This will just give list of files that will be changed/deleted or created new.
+   [verbose mode]: it gives list of files that will be changed/deleted or added new

 jsonconsolidator path/to/bids/dataset final

-   Once you are happy with the consolidation and output by '-v' option, this will actually change files and create new files.
-Back up of old files will be stored under bids_dataset_path/.backup_json.
+   Once changes suggested in verbose mode are reviewed and correct, `final` option changes files and create back up for old files.
+   Old files are stored under `path_to_bids_dataset/sourcedata/backup_json`